roblaing/swipl-webapp-howto/README.md

 My main objective is to provide some simple examples for my own reference and education, and I like Linux, Postgres, and SWI Prolog obviously.
 If you prefer, say Windows and MySQL, hopefully it will only take you a bit of googling to adapt these examples.

-As this tutorial developed, it took a couple of digressions into providing tips to Prolog novices, which experts should simply skip.
+As this tutorial developed, it took a couple of digressions into providing tips to Prolog novices, which experienced Prolog programmers can simply skip.

 ## Unit 1